abraunegg/onedrive/docs/application-config-options.md

 > [!IMPORTANT]
 > All specified paths are relative to your configured 'sync_dir'.

+### CLI Option: --display-admin-consent-url
+_**Description:**_ This CLI option displays a tenant-specific Microsoft Entra ID administrator consent URL for environments where administrator approval is required before users can authenticate and use the client.

+_**Usage Example:**_ `onedrive --display-admin-consent-url`

 ### CLI Option: --display-config
 _**Description:**_ This CLI option will display the effective application configuration